“I’m afraid of the pain.”

 7. An epidural is the pain relief that causes pain: In addition to a headache more painful than you’ve ever imagined (see #5), epidurals can cause several longterm side effects.
-Just ask Nicole Dennis, a genetics counselor from Pleasanton, California who I interviewed for my book, Your Baby, Your Way.
+Just ask Nicole Dennis, a genetics counselor from Pleasanton, California.
+I interviewed for my book, Your Baby, Your Way.
 Nicole suffered such bad nerve damage after having an epidural, and being left immobilized in bed for 11 hours, that she couldn’t walk for weeks.
-Four years after the birth of her daughter she still had little sensation in her leg.
+Four years after her daughter’s birth she still had little sensation in her leg.

 What are the Epidural Alternatives?
-How Do you Manage Labor Pain Without an Epidural?
+How can you manage labor pain without an epidural?

 In the midst of the addiction epidemic we’re experiencing right now, alternative methods of managing pain have come under intense scientific scrutiny lately.
 Public health officials have been eager to find out if non-pharmaceutical pain management is a viable option.